Dissolution of the Peru–Bolivian Confederation: Peruvian Republic (1838–1839)

 Santa Cruz appointed Luis José de Orbegoso as president of North Peru from August 21, 1837 to September 1, 1838.
 However, Orbegoso remained in office when Santa Cruz himself appointed Marshal José de la Riva-Agüero as his replacement on July 11, 1838, a position that he held, precariously, until January 24, 1939.

 Domingo Nieto remained faithful to the legal authority of Orbegoso, however, he did not compromise with the Confederate regime and put himself at the service of the will of the people.
 Finally, he decided to rise up against Santa Cruz and proclaimed the freedom of the territory of the North-Peruvian State as the Peruvian Republic, on July 30, 1838.
 Orbegoso, undecided at first, ended up joining that cause and General Juan Francisco de Vidal.

 General Nieto, made forays through the north with dispatches from the Supreme Chief issued by Orbegoso, sharing the position between the two.

 Santa Cruz, through his cunning, managed to maintain the rebel state as an autonomous republic by turning it against the restorative allies, causing the imminent invasion of northern Peru.
 The restorers advanced on Lima and despite the opposition of Nieto (who rightly feared the numerical superiority of the enemy) the Battle of Portada de Guías took place on August 21, 1838 in which the Orbegosistas were defeated.

 After the conquest of northern Peru by the restorers, Agustín Gamarra was proclaimed as provisional president.
 A year later, the confederates launched a reconquest campaign in the north, causing the restorers to flee and re-annexing the territory of northern Peru.

 Peruvian Republic (1838–1841)

 The Peruvian Republic, presided over by Agustín Gamarra, was the second Peruvian provisional government, backed by the United Restoration Army, which had the objective of restoring Peru as an independent unit.

 The seven presidents

-By September 1838, the Confederation's stability had collapsed, as Peru (i.e. North and South Peru) was under the de jure control of seven different presidents at one time, who held varying degrees of power: Santa Cruz, who was the Supreme Protector; Gamara, the restorationist president; Orbegoso, leader of the seccessionist North Peruvian state; José de la Riva Agüero, who replaced Orbegoso, being appointed by Santa Cruz; Pío de Tristán, president of South Peru; Domingo Nieto, in the north; and Juan Francisco de Vidal in Huaylas.
+By September 1838, the Confederation's stability had collapsed, as Peru (i.e. North and South Peru) was under the de jure control of seven different presidents at one time, who held varying degrees of power: Santa Cruz, who was the Supreme Protector; Gamara, the restorationist president; Orbegoso, leader of the secessionist North Peruvian state; José de la Riva Agüero, who replaced Orbegoso, being appointed by Santa Cruz; Pío de Tristán, president of South Peru; Domingo Nieto, in the north; and Juan Francisco de Vidal in Huaylas.